Best Business Schools for a Career in Marketing

 Observations and Inferences:

-• The median sign-on bonus of $30,000 is attractive, suggesting that employers recognize the value of Kellogg graduates and are willing to offer incentives to attract them.
+• The median sign-on bonus of $35,000 is attractive, suggesting that employers recognise the value of Kellogg graduates and are willing to offer incentives to attract them.

-• Similar to other schools without provided data on median performance bonus, it’s challenging to fully evaluate the compensation potential of Kellogg graduates compared to other schools.
+• Similar to other schools, the absence of data on median performance bonus makes it challenging to fully evaluate the compensation potential of Kellogg graduates compared to other schools.

 • Median Salary: $130,000